Anmol1696/klargest/README.md

 ## Run
 ### Docker
-Requires Docker, tested on version `20.10.5`
-One can use docker to setup and use `klargest` module.
+Requires Docker, tested on version `20.10.5`.
+Please install `make` as well, since we use make extensively One can use docker to setup and use `klargest` module.
 ```
 # Build docker image